caroleolivier/caroleolivier.github.io/_posts/2018-01-02-getting-up-and-running-with-react-native.md

 ![create-react-native-app error]({{ "/assets/blog/create-react-native-app-error.png" | absolute_url }}){:height="90%" width="90%"}

-I googled a bit trying to understand what was going on and why npm 5 wouldn't be supported by [create-react-native-app](https://github.com/react-community/create-react-native-app#installation).
+I googled a bit trying to understand what was going on and why npm 5 isn't supported by [create-react-native-app](https://github.com/react-community/create-react-native-app#installation).
 I haven't found the exact answer yet apart from `npm 5 is buggy`.
 The main suggestion to fix this problem is to downgrade npm to 4.x.x, but I don't really like the idea of downgrading, I think we should move forward, not backwards.
 So I searched a bit more and luckily came across a very useful comment on this [issue](https://github.com/react-community/create-react-native-app/issues/424):

 > when yarn is installed, CRNA already uses it by default to install packages.